palkan/gem-check/src/pages/en.md

 - Fixing a bug that was there for a long time – wait for next planned release

 It's a good practice to publish RC/beta versions prior to releasing a major update.

+You can automate your release process by using, for example, [`gem-release`](https://github.com/svenfuchs/gem-release) or CI services (e.g. [Travis supports](https://docs.travis-ci.com/user/deployment/rubygems/) RubyGems deployments).

 [HTTParty]: https://github.com/jnunemaker/httparty
 [Active Job]: http://edgeguides.rubyonrails.org/active_job_basics.html